British electricity pylons

 See the guide page for some helpful information regarding identifying the various tower types.

-Solid lines indicate elements that have been taken from diagrams on official charts.
-The line thickness is always 1 pixel regardless of the size of the steel bar. | |
+Solid line Solid lines indicate elements that have been taken from official material.
+The line thickness is always 1 pixel regardless of the size of the steel bar.
+The accuracy of these lines depends entirely on the quality of the source material; even general arrangement and erection diagrams are not always accurate.

-Dashed lines indicate optional components such as crossarm extensions and outriggers, as well as bracing members that are not always present.
-This is an official convention with optional components. | |
+Dashed line Medium dashed lines indicate optional components such as crossarm extensions and outriggers.
+This is an official convention in industry drawings.

-Dotted lines indicate approximations, typically diagrams derived from photographs.
-This is done when no diagram is available or the diagram is incomplete or inaccurate. | |
+Dotted line Dotted lines indicate approximations, typically diagrams derived from sources such as Google Street View.
+This is done when no diagram is available or the diagram is incomplete or inaccurate.

-Broken dotted lines indicate optional components within approximated diagrams. |
+Broken dotted line Broken dotted lines indicate optional components within approximated diagrams.

 Series

 See the pylon series page for an overview to UK pylon series, starting with recognition diagrams of many of the common types.
 See the unidentified types page for those types not assigned a designation.
+See the schemes page for known schemes.

 See also the pylon comparison page for help identifying tower series and the organisations page for virtually no information on some organisations.